-Harding: Sucker was a difficult one, because we had to figure out: what’s the best way of exhibiting this again when we don't actually have anything?
+Harding: Sucker was a difficult one because we had to figure out the best way of exhibiting this again when we don't have anything?

 Our first step was to look at what we did have.
-There are photos on the wall of the original installation, showing the inhabitants of the 'kingdom of Suckers'.
-We had some of these original photos, and others in the form of digital files.
+There are photos on the wall of the original installation showing the inhabitants of the 'kingdom of Suckers'.
+We had some of these original photos and others as digital files.
 The original photos were unfortunately too damaged to be displayed, so we digitised them and printed them out.
-Then we took the photos that we had as digital files and reprinted those as well.
+Then we took the photos we had as digital files and reprinted those as well.

 Huang: We also had a couple of original copies of the Sucker book.
 This book is written by the artist and presents the fictional history of the 'kingdom of Suckers'.
-Originally, it was nailed to the wall of the installation while visitors were invited to look through it, and because of that, a new book was needed every time the work was exhibited.
-But we only have two copies of the book left, which we need to protect and keep safe.
+Initially, it was nailed to the wall of the installation.
+But, at the same time, visitors were invited to look through it; because of that, a new book was needed every time the work was exhibited.
+But we only have two copies of the book, which we need to protect and keep safe.
 So, instead of being nailed to the wall, the book is now exhibited in an acrylic case on the wall.

-Harding: The photos and book were the only physical components that were left of Sucker, but we did have photos of what the original installation looked like.
-This meant that we could recreate it through making exhibition copies.
+Harding: The photos and book were the only physical components left of Sucker, but we did have photos of what the original installation looked like.
+This meant that we could recreate it by making exhibition copies.

-When you don’t have really anything to work with physically, but you have the data or intangible information, you then move onto exhibition copies.
-These are essentially fabricated artwork copies made specifically for an exhibition, which then may or may not enter the collection.
+When you don’t have anything to work with physically but have the data or intangible information, you move on to exhibition copies.
+These are fabricated artwork copies explicitly made for an exhibition, which may or may not enter the collection.

-Huang: When the exhibition copies were being created and we were restaging the work, we stayed as close to the original as we were able.
-It’s still not exactly the same.
-The photos and documentation of the 2003 exhibition didn’t show every angle of the work, for example, so there was a lot of discussion about what photos to place where and how to crop them.
-We also weren’t able to print the wallpaper exactly the same.
+Huang: When the exhibition copies were being created, and we were restaging the work, we stayed as close to the original as possible.
+It’s still not the same.
+The photos and documentation of the 2003 exhibition didn’t show every angle of the work, for example, so there was a lot of discussion about what photos to place and how to crop them.
+We also weren’t able to print the wallpaper the same.
 But even though it’s not exactly like the original, we still retained the spirit of the work.

-Pi Li: Apart from the digital files, photographs, books, and the exhibition design of the space itself, Sucker will only exist as exhibition copies when Canton Express closes.
+Pi Li: Apart from the digital files, photographs, books, and the exhibition design of the space, Sucker will only exist as exhibition copies when Canton Express closes.
 And those copies will most likely not become part of the collection.
-So, for this iteration, rather than storing and conserving the work itself, we have to document and archive everything for next time.
+So, for this iteration, rather than storing and conserving the work itself, we have to document and archive everything for the next time.

-Pesme: It's about refining the interpretation levels, not providing an absolute rulebook.
-Otherwise, the risk is that we cover up the original iteration of the work, which is less documented that our recreation.
+Pesme: It's about refining the interpretation levels rather than providing an absolute rulebook.
+Otherwise, the risk is that we cover up the original iteration of the work, which is less documented than our recreation.
 So our documentation is only there as a reference.

-Harding: Coming from a historical conservation background, I normally work on objects or artworks that have a long history.
-The object tells you what's happened to it, or, even if it's just a handwritten scroll, there’s some sort of documentation available.
-That’s what we base our very first research on, before we even think about touching an artwork.
+Harding: Coming from a historical conservation background, I usually work on objects or artworks with a long history.
+The object tells you what's happened to it, or there's some sort of documentation available, even if it's just a handwritten scroll.
+So that's what we base our research on before we even consider touching an artwork.

 This interview has been edited for clarity.
 All images: M+, Hong Kong (unless otherwise indicated).
 This article was originally published on M+ Stories.